 Our experience

-The Geniusee team has extensive experience in developing financial applications.
+The Geniusee team has extensive experience in FinTech consulting & developing FinTech solutions.
 Below we will provide some examples of our work.

 1. Crypto Data Analytics

-Due to the high volatility of the cryptocurrency market, a trading company was faced with an issue that traders needed to quickly analyze cryptocurrency market information.
+Due to the high volatility of the cryptocurrency market, a trading company was faced with the issue of traders needing to analyze cryptocurrency market information quickly.

 We were faced with the following tasks:

-• Visualization of such information in a more user-friendly way allowing to quickly conduct buy/sell decisions.
+- Visualization of such information in a more user-friendly way allowed quick conduct of buy/sell decisions.

 Result: